-Charles Ingraham went off to sea as a privateer and it almost ruined him.
+Charles Ingraham went off to sea as a privateer during the War of 1812 and it almost ruined him.
 It didn’t kill him, though.
 Something else did.

 Charles was the son of Joseph and Bradbury Ingraham, pioneers who settled on 210 acres bordering Rockland Harbor in the late 18th century.
 Joseph farmed and raised livestock, burned lime, built a landing and served as justice of the peace, selectman and town clerk.

 Joseph met his wife through her father, who he met while walking home from the Battle of Castine.